LoyolaChicagoBooks/introcs-csharp/rst/print1.rst

 ``Console`` is a C# class maintained by the system, that interacts with the terminal or console window where text output appears for the program.
-A function defined in that class is WriteLine.
+A function defined in that class is ``WriteLine``.
-To refer to a function like ``WriteLine`` in another class, you must indicate the location of the function with the "dot" notation shown: class name, then ``.``, then the function.
+To refer to a function like ``WriteLine`` in a different class, you must indicate the location of the function with the "dot" notation shown: class name, then ``.``, then the function.
 This
 gives the more elaborate name needed in the program.